randomsurfer/randomsurfer.github.io/research.markdown

 * B.E. with Honours, Bhilai Institute of Technology, Durg (2006).

 ### Publications:
 * Gupte, P. V. and Ravindran, B. (2014) "Scalable Positional Analysis for Studying Evolution of Nodes in Networks".
-Accepted for presentation in the Workshop on Mining Networks and Graphs, at the Siam Conference on Data Mining (SDM 14). arXiv
+Accepted for presentation in the Workshop on Mining Networks and Graphs, at the Siam Conference on Data Mining (SDM 14). "arXiv":http://arxiv.org/abs/1402.3797

 * Gupte, P. and Ravindran, B. (2012) "Multiple Epsilon Equitable Partitions - Roles and Positional Analysis for Real World Networks".
 Accepted for presentation at the Thirty Second Sunbelt Social Networks Conference (Sunbelt XXXII).